Jack Gallagher (composer)

-Jack Gallagher (born June 27, 1947) is an American composer and college professor.
-His compositions include orchestral, chamber, piano and choral works.
-He has written two symphonies, both of which have been recorded.
+Jack Gallagher (born June 27, 1947) is an American composer and retired professor of music at The College of Wooster in Wooster, Ohio.
+His compositions include orchestral, chamber, piano, wind ensemble, solo, and choral works.
+He has written three symphonies and one sinfonietta for string orchestra, three of which have been recorded by the London Symphony Orchestra.

 Life and career

 Gallagher was born in Brooklyn, New York to John J. and Ethel L. Schaffeld Gallagher and raised, until age six, in Glendale, Queens, New York.
 In 1953, he moved with his family to Plainview, New York, where he studied music in the public schools and, privately, accordion and trumpet.
 He earned the Bachelor of Arts degree cum laude from Hofstra University and Master of Fine Arts and Doctor of Musical Arts degrees from Cornell University.

-Gallagher's principal composition teachers were Elie Siegmeister, Robert Palmer, and Burrill Phillips; his conducting teacher was Charles Gouse; his piano teachers were Lawrence Schubert, Malcolm Bilson and Noël Lee; his trumpet teachers included Charles Gouse and Allan Dean.
-Gallagher is the Olive Williams Kettering Professor of Music at The College of Wooster in Wooster, Ohio, where he was appointed to the faculty in 1977.
-He was Music Director of the Wooster Symphony in 1985-86.
+Gallagher's principal composition teachers were Elie Siegmeister, Robert Palmer, and Burrill Phillips; he studied conducting with Charles Gouse and Herbert Beattie; his piano teachers were Lawrence Schubert, Malcolm Bilson and Noël Lee; his trumpet teachers included Charles Gouse and Allan Dean.
+Gallagher was the Olive Williams Kettering Professor of Music at The College of Wooster in Wooster, Ohio, where he was appointed to the faculty in 1977.
+He was Music Director of the Wooster Symphony Orchestra in 1985-86.

 Performances, Recordings and Broadcasts

-Gallagher's works have been performed or recorded by orchestras including the London Symphony Orchestra, Buffalo Philharmonic Orchestra, Virginia Symphony Orchestra, Omaha Symphony Orchestra, Charleston Symphony Orchestra, Cleveland Chamber Symphony, Polish Radio and Television Symphony Orchestra of Kraków, Kiev Philharmonic (National Philharmonic of Ukraine), Contemporary Youth Orchestra, and performers including the U.S. Air Force Band of Flight, pianists Angelin Chang and Frank Huang, Trio Terzetto, and former Cincinnati Symphony Orchestra Principal Trumpet Robert Sullivan.
+Gallagher's works have been performed or recorded by orchestras including the London Symphony Orchestra, Buffalo Philharmonic Orchestra, Virginia Symphony Orchestra, Omaha Symphony Orchestra, Charleston Symphony Orchestra, Cleveland Chamber Symphony, Polish Radio and Television Symphony Orchestra of Kraków, Kyiv Philharmonic (National Philharmonic of Ukraine), Cleveland Institute of Music Orchestra, South African National Youth String Orchestra, United States Marine Band String Orchestra, U.S. Air Force Band of Flight, University of Cincinnati College-Conservatory of Music Wind Ensemble, Indiana University Wind Ensemble, the Albany Pro Musica Chorus, GRAMMY®-winning pianist Angelin Chang, Trio Terzetto, and performers including pianist Frank Huang and former Cincinnati Symphony Orchestra Principal Trumpet Robert Sullivan.
 The Naxos recording titled Orchestral Music was awarded five-star reviews by Anthony Burton of BBC Music Magazine in 2010 and by Steven Ritter of Audiophile Audition online magazine in 2011.
 The recording of Symphony No. 2 ‘Ascendant’ also was awarded five stars by Audiophile Audition in March 2015.